Bankruptcy of Lehman Brothers: Breakup process

-On September 22, 2008, Nomura Holdings, Inc. announced it agreed to acquire Lehman Brothers' franchise in the Asia Pacific region including Japan, Hong Kong and Australia.
+On September 22, 2008, Nomura Holdings announced it agreed to acquire Lehman Brothers' franchise in the Asia Pacific region including Japan, Hong Kong and Australia.
 The following day, Nomura announced its intentions to acquire Lehman Brothers' investment banking and equities businesses in Europe and the Middle East.
 A few weeks later it was announced that conditions to the deal had been met, and the deal became legally effective on Monday, October 13.
 In 2007, non-US subsidiaries of Lehman Brothers were responsible for over 50% of global revenue produced.

 Impact of bankruptcy filing

 The Dow Jones closed down just over 500 points (−4.4%) on September 15, 2008, at the time the largest drop by points in a single day since the days following the attacks on September 11, 2001.
 This drop was exceeded by a 6.98% plunge on September 29, 2008.

 Lehman's bankruptcy was expected to cause some depreciation in the price of commercial real estate.
 The prospect for Lehman's $4.3 billion in mortgage securities getting liquidated sparked a selloff in the commercial mortgage-backed securities (CMBS) market.
 Additional pressure to sell securities in commercial real estate was feared as Lehman got closer to liquidating its assets.
 Apartment-building investors were also expected to feel pressure to sell as Lehman unloaded its debt and equity pieces of the $22 billion purchase of Archstone, the third-largest United States real estate investment trust (REIT).
 Archstone's core business was the ownership and management of residential apartment buildings in major metropolitan areas of the United States.
 Jeffrey Spector, a real-estate analyst at UBS, said that in markets with apartment buildings that compete with Archstone, "there is no question that if you need to sell assets, you will try to get ahead" of the Lehman selloff, adding "Every day that goes by there will be more pressure on pricing."

 Several money funds and institutional cash funds had significant exposure to Lehman with the institutional cash fund run by The Bank of New York Mellon and the Reserve Primary Fund, a money market fund, both falling below $1 per share, called "breaking the buck", following losses on their holdings of Lehman assets.
 In a statement The Bank of New York Mellon said its fund had isolated the Lehman assets in a separate structure.
 It said the assets accounted for 1.13% of its fund.
-The Primary Reserve Fund owned $785 million or 1.2 percent of its holdings in Lehman commercial paper.
-The drop in the Primary Reserve Fund was the first time since 1994 that a money-market fund had dropped below the $1-per-share level.
+The Primary Reserve Fund owned $785 million or 1.2 percent of its holdings in Lehman commercial paper.:178 The drop in the Primary Reserve Fund was the first time since 1994 that a money-market fund had dropped below the $1-per-share level.